 - If you’re interested in exploring the culinary scene outside of the bar or restaurant, consider signing up for a tour!
 Crawl the city’s beer scene with Vancouver Brewery Tours, score a sampling of the city’s best ice cream with Off the Eaten Track, taste your way around Granville Island Public Market with Vancouver Foodie Tours, or tour Metro Vancouver’s wineries with Swallow Tail Culinary Adventures.

 - Vancouver’s farmers markets are great spots to explore what’s in season.
 The Saturday market in the West End neighbourhood is a short walk from most downtown hotels.
-And if markets are your thing, be sure to catch the Richmond Night Market or the Illumination Night Market in Richmond (Fri –Sun, all summer) – an Asian-style night market full of things to eat and drink, as well as booths selling knick knacks.
-Similarly, Shipyards Night Market (every Friday May 4 – Sept 28, 2018) includes an event along the water with food trucks, live entertainment, and a beer garden.
+And if markets are your thing, be sure to catch the Richmond Night Market in Richmond (Fri –Sun, all summer) – an Asian-style night market full of things to eat and drink, as well as booths selling knick knacks.
+Similarly, Shipyards Night Market (every Friday May 3 – Sept 27, 2019) includes an event along the water with food trucks, live entertainment, and a beer garden.

 We know that there’s a lot of information here, but there’s so much more than we could fit in this guide.
 So if we’ve missed something that you’re especially interested in, check out Inside Vancouver – Tourism Vancouver’s blog dedicated to what’s going on the city and tips from locals.
 We’re looking forward to seeing you in our city soon, so follow us on social media for further trip inspiration or to ask a questions or two: